 You’ll need to address underlying health conditions or perhaps scheduling challenges that may be causing your sleep issues.
 You should also practice a regular routine of good sleep habits, such as:

-— Going to sleep and waking up at the same time each day.
+— Waking up at the same time each day.

 — Exercising earlier in the day instead of right before bedtime.